Singapore Government Grants for SMEs Compared (2026): PSG, EDG, Startup SG & More

 What it covers: Projects under three pillars — Core Capabilities (strategy, financial management, human capital), Innovation & Productivity (process redesign, automation), and Market Access (overseas expansion, standards adoption).

-Startup SG: Grants and Support for New Singapore Businesses
+Startup SG: For New Businesses

 Startup SG Founder